IgniteUI/igniteui-docfx/en/components/tree.md

 ```

 ### Nodes with links
 When a node should render a link, the `IgxTreeNodeLink` directive should be added to the a tag.
-This will make sure the proper aria role is assigned to the node's DOM elements.
+This will ensure the proper aria role is assigned to the node's DOM elements.

 ```html
 <igx-tree>